hendrik-scholz/node-red-icloud/README.md

 * Node.js version: v6.9.5
 * Node-RED version: v0.16.2

+The SoapUI project containing the test cases was created with SoapUI 5.3.0.

 To create reminders in iCloud and synchronize them with your iPhone you need an iCloud account.

 ## Features

-Currently, the following use case is supported.
+Currently, the following use cases are supported.

-You can create reminders for a specific date and/or geofence.
-Set the Apple ID and the password of your iCloud account in one of the following requests and send the request to the create-reminder flow.
+* You can create reminders for a specific date and/or geofence.
 A reminder will be generated in your iCloud account.
 If you have configured your iPhone to synchronize with iCloud, the created reminder will be sent to your phone.

+* You can retrieve all reminder lists for your iCloud account.

+* You can retrieve all reminders for a specific reminder list.

+### Create Reminders

 **Request**

+Request method: POST
+Endpoint: /reminders

 | field      | description |
 | ---------- | ----------- |